Jonah Heim Player Props: Rangers vs. Tigers

 Jonah Heim At The Plate

-- Among the qualifying hitters, he ranks 45th in batting average, while his on-base percentage ranks 79th and he is 65th in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 34th, his on-base percentage ranks 62nd, and he is 60th in the league in slugging.

+- Heim enters this game on a four-game hitting streak.
+In his last outings, he's hitting .350.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.